What Is a Stretch Mark?

 Marfan syndrome is a genetic disease wherein a defective gene results in improper collagen production, which leads to stretch marks in the back and other body parts to the affected people.

 When Do Stretch Marks on Lower Back Occurs?

 Stretch marks on lower back occurs when there is excessive physical stretching in the area, as the case in the growth spurt for men, pregnancy for women, and rapid weight both sexes.

 Natural Methods for Reducing Stretch Marks on Lower Back

 Applying hydrating anti-stretch creams, oils and lotion also restore the lost moisture, hence keeping your skin smooth and supple.
-A happy, healthy skin is more tolerant to skin stretching.
+Happy, healthy skin is more tolerant of skin stretching.

-There are a few options to altogether remove* the stretch marks.
+There are a few options to altogether remove the stretch marks.
 Old stretch marks will surely benefit from a laser.

-While treatment modalities tend to be costly and abrasive, there are natural methods that can reduce* the appearance of your lower back stretch marks, and one of those is keeping a healthy weight and skin.
+While treatment modalities tend to be costly and abrasive, there are natural methods that can reduce the appearance of your lower back stretch marks, and one of those is keeping a healthy weight and skin.